GriffithUniLibrary/redcap-intro/docs/03-instruments/03-basic-questions.md

 ## Text box

-In REDCap, the `text box` question type can be used in several ways: to capture short written responses and information like numbers and dates.
+In REDCap, the 'Text box' question type can be used in several ways: to capture short written responses and information like numbers and dates.
 Here, we will just capture our participant's name.

+### Add a basic text field
 {: .d-inline-block }
 Activity
 {: .label }
-### Add a basic text field

 1. Click on `Demographic question` to open it
 2. Click `Add Field`